vesteinn/SmileyCoinAPIBot/README.md

 Setup an empty database that you can write to and configure `smileychain/local_settings.py` with the connection information.

-Use a virtual environment or the like to install the packages in `requirements.txt` with `pip install -r requirements`.
+Use a virtual environment or the like to install the packages in `requirements.txt` with `pip install -r requirements.txt`.

-Migrate the database with `python manage.py migrate`.
+Migrate the database with `python manage.py migrate`, this set's up relevant tables and modifications.

-Note: You may be able use file based sqlite database but it is not recomended for anything but simple testing.
+Note: You may be able use a file based sqlite database but it is not recomended for anything but simple testing.

 ## Scraping